ZainabShujat/Btech-blog/content/posts/post-milestone.md

 But the truth is… I didn’t start because I wanted to be a writer.

 I started because I wanted to be seen.
 Not for how I looked.
 Not for how social I was.
 Not for how “fun” I seemed.
-I wanted to be seen in my thoughts — the only place I’ve ever truly lived.
+I wanted to be seen in my thoughts, the only place I’ve ever truly lived.

 I started writing because I was the loneliest I had ever been.
 I wasn’t the fun friend people invited everywhere.
 I wasn’t the cool one everyone gravitated toward.
 But I also wasn’t letting myself be the full nerd I actually am.
-I was stuck between versions of myself — and invisible in both.
+I was stuck between versions of myself, and invisible in both.

 So I wrote.
 Because at least the page didn’t get bored of me.
 At least the page didn’t drift away.

-And now that I’m actually being seen... now that my posts travel, my DMs fill, my work has reach, my voice has weight —
+And now that I’m actually being seen... now that my posts travel, my DMs fill, my work has reach, my voice has weight-

 I’m freaking out.